aws-solutions-library-samples/guidance-for-creating-a-customized-coding-companion-with-amazon-q-developer/README.md

 3. Install required packages in using command ```npm install```
 4. Change the current directory to the `source` folder using command ```cd source```
 5. Edit the following attribute values in **cdk.json**:

+> **NOTE:**
+> Customers are responsible for making their own independent assessment regarding the repositories they choose to include in the deployment of this code sample.
+Customers should be aware of the license for each repository they include in the deployment, and ensure they are adhering to those license restrictions.

 | Attribute value  | Description |
 | ------------- | ------------- |